Six to Celebrate is a dynamic program of the Historic Districts Council, and New York’s only targeted citywide list of preservation priorities.

 The six, chosen from applications submitted by community organizations, are selected on the basis of the architectural and historic merit of the area, the level of threat, the strength and willingness of local advocates, and potential for HDC’s preservation support to be meaningful.

-As HDC’s Executive Director Simeon Bankoff stated at the beginning of the program, “Neighborhoods throughout New York are fighting an unseen struggle to determine their own futures.
+As HDC’s former Executive Director Simeon Bankoff stated at the beginning of the program, “Neighborhoods throughout New York are fighting an unseen struggle to determine their own futures.
 By bringing these locally-driven neighborhood preservation efforts into the spotlight, HDC hopes to focus New Yorkers’ attention on the very real threats that historic communities throughout the city are facing from indiscriminate and inappropriate development.
 As the first list of its kind in New York, the Six to Celebrate helps raise awareness of local efforts to save neighborhoods on a citywide level.”

 About Historic Districts Council

 The Historic Districts Council is the advocate for all of New York City’s historic neighborhoods.
 HDC is the only organization in New York that works directly with people who care about our city’s historic neighborhoods and buildings.
 We represent a constituency of over 500 local community organizations.

 First and foremost, HDC provides technical and strategic support to groups and individuals to help save historic buildings.
 Since 1971, HDC has been a vital force helping to preserve historic neighborhoods and buildings throughout the five boroughs.
 HDC has been involved in the creation of almost all of the 108 officially designated historic districts in New York, which encompass almost 30,000 individual buildings.
 We have organized residents, secured funding for studies, given public testimony, worked with city agencies, and held people’s hands for over 40 years.
 Last year, we launched our “Six to Celebrate” program, the only citywide initiative coming directly from the communities that spotlights preservation concerns.